What to do in and around St Lucia, South Africa

-St. Lucia is a quiet and cozy town, located on the east coast of South Africa.
+St Lucia was definitely one of our favorite places during our South Africa road trip.
+It is a quiet and cozy town, located on the east coast of the country.
 This small town rests on the edge of the iSimangaliso Wetland Park and is home to one of the largest hippo populations in South Africa.
-It was definitely one of our favorite places during our trip through the country.
 There is only one access road to this village, making it one of the safest places in the country.
 The only danger and the reason why St Lucia is so famous are the hippos that roam the streets here at night and graze in the front gardens.
-If you are in search of tranquility away from the bustling urban South African life, St. Lucia is your place to be.
-You can easily spend a couple of days here.
-In this blog post, we tell you about all the things you can do in this lovely town.
+If you are in search of tranquility away from the bustling urban South African life, St Lucia is your place to be.
+In this blog post, we tell you about all the things you can do in the lovely town of St Lucia, South Africa.

 28° 22′ S, 32° 24′ E